Arts Foundation of New Zealand: Harriet Friedlander Residency

 On 26 June 2008, the Harriet Friedlander Scholarship Trust and the Arts Foundation launched a new international residency.
 A supporter of the arts, Harriet Friedlander also loved the vibrant culture of New York.
 When Michael and Harriet Friedlander and their sons Jason and Daniel designed the residency, Harriet was clear that she did not want to place any expectations or responsibilities on the recipient.
 An artist was to be sent to New York to have an "experience", all expenses paid, so that they could immerse themselves in the culture and process it in their own way.

-One of the most generous residencies offered to a New Zealand artist, up to $80,000NZD is made available every two years for their travel and living expenses.
+One residency offered to a New Zealand artist with up to $80,000NZD made available every two years for their travel and living expenses.
 This opportunity is available to an artist aged 30 to 40, practicing in any discipline.
 The inaugural curator was Gregory O'Brien and the inaugural recipient was filmmaker Florian Habicht.